ianheggie-oaf/scraper_utils_ruby/README.md

 if __FILE__ == $PROGRAM_NAME
   # Default to list of authorities we can't or won't fix in code, explain why
-  # wagga: url redirects and reports Application error, main site says to use NSW Planning Portal from 1 July 2021
+  # wagga: url redirects and then reports Application error
-  #        which doesn't list any DA's for wagga wagga!

   ENV["MORPH_EXPECT_BAD"] ||= "wagga"
   Scraper.run(Scraper.selected_authorities)